Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Induction considerations

 where now a new notation is used,

-In this case there are $2^{2N}$ modulation frequencies, thus their number being doubled in size, as noticed in the main text.
-Furthermore, each of the final modulation frequencies appearing in Eq. \ref{eq:fidcohimpartfinal} can be written as a linear combination of the eigenvalues of the pure-dephasing Hamiltonian, given in Eq. \ref{eq:hamtotpuredeph}, in the CCE1 case (see Appendix C).
+In this case there are $2^{2N}$ modulation frequencies, thus their number is doubled in size, as noticed in the main text.
+Furthermore, each of the final modulation frequencies appearing in Eq. \ref{eq:fidcohimpartfinal} can be written as a linear combination of the eigenvalues of the pure-dephasing Hamiltonian, given in Eq. \ref{eq:hamtotpuredeph}, in the CCE1 case (see Appendix \ref{app:C}). \\ Now, an interesting calculation to perform is the one involving the modulation frequencies, which can be analytically obtained through Eq. \ref{eq:fidcohsum}, in a specific case.
+The Fourier transform of the signal in time, given in Eq. \ref{eq:fidcohsum}, is easily obtained and can be written as